chainwayxyz/citrea-docs/users/configurable-setup.md

 node_password = "bitcoin"
 network = "signet"

-[rpc] # Full Node RPC - The host & port here are the host & port that your full node RPC uses - you can keep it like this, or change in anyway you want. bind_host = "127.0.0.1" bind_port = 12345
+[rpc] # Full Node RPC - The host & port here are the host & port that your full node RPC uses, do not change if you're not sure how it works. bind_host = "127.0.0.1" bind_port = 12345